w3c/wai-media-guide/planning.md

 {% include box.html type="end" %}
 {:/}

+## Both Captions and a Transcript

+Ideally you provide captions and a separate transcript.

+For audio-only, captions enable people who are hard of hearing to get the richness of listening to the audio and fill in what they don't hear well by reading the captions.

+For videos, captions enable people who are Deaf or hard of hearing to see the visual content and read the captions at the same time.

+Separate transcripts are required to provide access to people who are Deaf-blind and use braille.
+(Also, some people without disabilities prefer to skim or read transcripts at their own pace, rather than listening to audio or watching video.)

 ## Planning Accessible Audio and Video

 <img src="{{ "/content-images/in-or-out.png" | relative_url }}" alt="" style="float: right; margin-left: 2rem; clear:right; width: 30%; max-width: 220px">